staceyjf/WorkWave-backend/README.md

 Understanding the relationship of the data was an important starting point, and it was determined that a normalized data structure would be the most suitable approach to minimize redundancy and dependency.
 I took the following steps:

-1. Reviewed the fields required for authentication and how they could be overlaid with employee information to avoid data duplication for the `User` Entity.
+1. Reviewed the fields required for authentication and how they could be overlaid with employee information to create a streamlined user based `Employee` entity
-2. Separated out the work-specific details of the role into an `Employee` Entity to hold items such as contract type (contract vs. permanent) and employment type (part-time vs. full-time).
+2. Separated out the work-specific details of the role into an `Contract` Entity to hold items such as contract type (contract vs. permanent) and employment type (part-time vs. full-time).

 <div align="center">
   <img src="./planning/workwave_erd.png" style="max-width: 800px;" alt="ERD for workwave API">